-Real terms like-for-like operating costs are almost £400m lower than in 2020/21.
+Real terms like-for-like operating costs are almost \pounds 400m lower than in 2020/21.

 We turned an operating deficit into a surplus in 2023/24 through revenue increases and cost control.
 We are currently making a surplus, although this is lower than budgeted as a result of lower revenue growth.
-Our forecast surplus for this year is now £23m.
-We are continuing to take steps to deliver in excess of this.